The business impact of pests

-Rats and mice are attracted by food supplies but do not venture far from their shelter or nesting sites, so will nest close to food sources.
+Rats and mice are attracted by food supplies and do not venture far from their shelter or nesting sites, so in a large facility will nest close to accessible food stores.

-They are capable of a rapid increase in population given an abundant food supply, shelter from predators and benign environmental conditions inside a building.
+Rats and mice are capable of a rapid increase in population given an abundant food supply, due to the number of litters they are capable of producing and the time to maturity, shelter from predators and benign environmental conditions inside a building.

 Rats and mice have distinct but different signatures that show which pest is present: